ScottMetzel/PowerShell_Scripts/Azure_Arc/README.md

 Despite all this fanciness, it doesn't take much to run.

 ### Prerequisites
-- Your Work or School Account must be assigned the <a name="https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/management-and-governance#azure-connected-machine-resource-administrator">*Azure Connected Machine Resource Administrator*</a> role.
+- Your Work or School Account must be assigned the [*Azure Connected Machine Resource Administrator*](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/management-and-governance#azure-connected-machine-resource-administrator) role.
 - You must be connected to Azure.
   - Azure Cloud Shell automatically signs you in!
   - (Optional) - If your account has access to multiple Entra ID tenants and Azure subscriptions, make sure to log in using a specific tenant ID or execute the script to run in the desired context.
 Please see the execution examples below.